nzsridh/HMDC/index.md

 Prasad, Sridhar, Giri, Ganesh,Nanadep, Peashant, Nicolai....ect.

 ### Feedback on HMDC
--Shit
--Crap
--Worst
--Best for time pass
+Shit/Crap/Worst/Best for time pass

+### Note :
+This is only for entertainment but with facts.